ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

     start IssueChallanInitiatorFlow redgNumber: MH01C2321, rto: RTO, challanValue: 5000 start PayChallanInitiatorFlow value: 5000, redgNumber: MH01C2321

-## Scenario 6: Contract Upgrade for PartyA, RTO and Police to Restrict Vehicle Transfer having pending dues.
+## Scenario 6: Contract Upgrade for PartyA, PartyB and Police to new version of contract which Restrict Vehicle Transfer having pending dues.
 **Step1:**

-Shutdown the nodes and upgrade the contracts to version 3 for `RTO`, `PartyA` and `Police`
+Shutdown the nodes and upgrade the contracts to version 3 for `PartyA`, `PartyB` and `Police`

     cd script
-    ./upgrade.sh --node=RTO,PartyA,Police --contract=3
+    ./upgrade.sh --node=PartyA,PartyB,Police --contract=3

 **Step2:**

-Restart the nodes. `RTO`, `Police` and `PartyA` should now be running version 3 of contracts while `PartyB` would still be running versions 2.
+Restart the nodes. `PartyA`, `PartyB` and `Police` should now be running version 3 of contracts while `RTO` would still be running versions 2.

 **Step3:**

-Try to initiate transfer flow, this should fail, since all the signing parties are not on the same version of the contract.
+Try to initiate transfer flow, this should complete successfully even though `RTO` is running the older version, he is still able to transact.
+This is the benefit to implicit upgrades which allows parties with older version to still be able to transact, irrespective other parties are on upgraded versions.

     start TransferInitiatorFlow newOwner: PartyA, redgNumber: MH01C2321